The legendary Mike Duncan talks about his book Hero of Two Worlds and the incredible life of Lafayette.

 Mike: I try to maintain an appropriate level of humility and I, you know, I don’t want to get a big head and I also don’t want to think I’m think I’m a big nothing burger.
 So, yeah, I will try to keep it appropriate.

 Gary: OK, well, good.
 You know, I get a bit of humility every day because, you know, I was riding high for a bit once I got the doctor title.
 But every day on Twitter, somebody tries to school me about history or says, I’m doing it wrong.
 So you know that that doctor thing, it doesn’t mean as much as you’d think.
 So one thing that I really loved about your book and how it stands out, I think from other works about Lafayette is that a lot of other work focus on Lafayette’s successes, with his crowning achievements being his service in the American Revolutionary War, writing the Declaration of the Rights of Man and the Citizen and the French Revolution, and securing the transfer of power from Charles X to Louis Philippe during the 1830 Revolution.
 But your book, interestingly, devotes a fair amount of time to his failures and faults.
 You describe how, despite being in politics for half a century, he never developed much talent for it.
-You go into detail about his failed project to liberate African slaves, and talk about his strained relationship with his children who went years without seeing him having missed the death of his daughter on repeat and leaving his son George when he was 12, only to meet him again when he was 18.
+You go into detail about his failed project to liberate African slaves, and talk about his strained relationship with his children who went years without seeing him having missed the death of his daughter Henriette and leaving his son George when he was 12, only to meet him again when he was 18.
 How do Lafayette’s faults and failures factor into your conception of this man?

 Mike: I think that his faults and failures make him very human.
 And I don’t think that any, you know, any biography of any person is going to be accurate in any way if it only highlights, you know, the good stuff and we have a word for that, it’s hagiography.
 And in my encounters with Lafayette biographies, everything you described is true for him from some of these books that have been kicking around up there.
 Not recently, of course, but like over the last 200 years, there have been many a glowing, hungry hagiography of the good general there.
 There is also a fair number of books that treat him with exactly the opposite mentality, where they just dwell on what a failure the guy was and don’t want to give him credit for, like literally anything which is actually one of the things that I found really fascinating about him very early in sort of encountering him in the American Revolution in the French Revolution is that American historians and people who write about American history have a tendency to have a very positive outlook on life, yet people who write about French history and the French Revolution in particular, not just French historians, but also, you know, British historians or German historians have a tendency to be like, “Oh, Lafayette, here, you know, here he comes again, asleep at the switch,” or “Here comes Lafayette, the big failure.”
 And they don’t they don’t really treat him with very much respect.
 And what I was trying to do in this book is take these disparate conceptions of him.
 One is everything he did was right and he was great.
 And the other, everything he did was wrong and he was a failure and merge them into what he really was, which was a single human being who was living his life, who was trying to do what he thought was the right thing.
 And I generally think that Lafayette was always trying to do the right thing, whether he succeeded or failed.
 I don’t usually find him doing things for nefarious purposes or for cynical purposes or for really selfish reasons, right?
 I think he was a pretty good guy trying to do the right thing.